 Think of a plugin as the decorating elements of a cake.
 The blog is the cake, it’s got cake and some frosting.
 A plugin could be beads, fondant, candles, flavor infusions, etc.

 Just so you know, this post may contain affiliate links.
 Meaning I receive commissions for purchases made through those links, at no cost to you.
-Please understand that I have experience with all of these companies, and I recommend them because they are helpful and useful, not because of the small commissions I make if you decide to buy something.
+I have experience with all of these companies, and I recommend them because they are helpful and useful.
 You can read my disclosure policy for more info.

-After nearly three years of running my other site on WordPress, I’ve been through a lot of plugins, these are the ones I’ve found to work best.
+After nearly three years of running my other site on WordPress, I’ve been through a lot of WordPress plugins, these are the ones I’ve found to work best.